bachya/simplisafe-python/docs/usage.md

 (Note that if you have already logged into SimpliSafe via the browser, you may be sent straight to the end of the process.
 This can present a challenge, since opening Dev Tools in that window won't show the previously logged activity.
-In this case, open a new tab, open its Dev Tools nwindow, then copy/paste the URL from the tab opened by `script/auth` into the new tab to see the Console/Network output.)
+In this case, open a new tab, open its Dev Tools window, then copy/paste the URL from the tab opened by `script/auth` into the new tab to see the Console/Network output.)

 8. Copy the `code` parameter, return to your terminal, and paste it into the prompt.